ebdavison/filter_lods/README.md

 - fields = list of field names
 - data = list of dictionaries
 - types = dictionary of field types
+- exclude_fields = list of field names to exclude from the output

 ### output: